NeoDyeBlue/cmi-scheduling-system/README.md

 - [ ] Table searches
 - [ ] Fix subject teachers not updating in form
 - [x] Fix year sections count not showing in updating of courses
-- [ ] add sem tabs in viewing of course schedules
+- [x] add sem tabs in viewing of course schedules
 - [ ] fix scheduler initial schedules for showing the confirmation modal
 - [ ] fix room schedules not updating when room is removed
 - [ ] fix onClick is triggering the restrictions and when dragged does not trigger them
 - [ ] add scheduler course statuses
 - [ ] show info on row click or layout item click
-- [ ] add special and summer semesters
+- [x] add special and summer semesters
 - [ ] show schedules on tables
-- [ ] add per sem schedule tables for viewing
 - [ ] fix scheduler bugs
 - [ ] pagination problem in subjects
 - [ ] some subjects does not appear on search